 Semester units are available for all courses below through California State University Fresno's Division of Continuing and Global Education.
 Coaching services linked to the courses below are also available to support the implementation of the training content into daily caregiving practices.
 If you are interested in learning more about our training and coaching services click here to connect with a PITC Regional Coordinator in your area.

-PITC Infant & Toddler Group Care: 3-Unit Course
+The PITC Infant & Toddler Group Care: 3-Unit Course is offered online throughout the year, with start dates in January, May, and September.

 This course is about the Infant/Toddler Reflective Curriculum Planning Process and is intended for infant/toddler care teachers, family child care providers, and infant/toddler program administrators.
 This course will focus on observation, documentation, reflection and implementation.